Alcartez/Locus-Identifier/README.md

 ## Why ?

 Developed as a part of ELAN pipeline.
+For finding pre-insertion locii , of around 200 nucleotide length.

 ## Requirements